UniversalScientificTechnologies/xDOS_doc/SPACEDOS/SPACEDOS01B.md

 ```

 Initiation of the SPACEDOS HW is done.
-Initiation is completed up to one second after power is on.
+Initiation is completed up to one second after the power is on.

 ### DPSD - SpaceDos Data Payload message
 _It transmits every 15 seconds._